Contributions of a Modified Electrodynamics to the Molecular Biochirality: CONCLUSION

 \section{CONCLUSION}

+We have made an unprecedented proposal of considering an extended theory of the electrodynamics, the Carroll‑Field‑Jackiw theory, in order to explain the origin of the biochirality in organic molecules such as amino acids, observed in Earth as well as in some meteorites, a characteristic that so far was not clearly elucidated in terms of more fundamental physical mechanisms.
+The theory in which we have based on is a Chern‑Simons-type, which supposes the existence of a background constant four-vector field that breaks both Lorentz and parity symmetries, and due to this latter feature, induces a PVED in those molecules, turning an enantiomeric species energetically more favorable than the other one.
+In this work, we have considered a reference frame in which there only is the temporal component of the background field.

-Therefore, within our proposal of considering a $4D$ Chern-Simons theory, we found, in the terrestrial scenario, a PVED between molecular enantiomers of $5.8 \times 10^{-11}$ eV, implying a difference between the levogyrous and dextrogyrous quantities of the order of $10^{13}\; \text{molecules/mol}$.
-In this sense, from Table 1, the Carrol-Field-Jackiw electrodynamics presents a quite favorable PVED in that scenario within the range of PVED’s predicted in other models of fundamental interactions.
+We have found in a terrestrial scenario, by considering the action of an modified effective magnetic field on amino acids in rest on the Earth surface, a maximal PVED between molecular enantiomers of $10^{-12}$ eV, implying a difference between the levogyrous and dextrogyrous quantities of the order of $10^{14}$ molecules/mol.